CascadingCascade/Cassidy-Guides/Do-It-Yourself NFA regex.md

 ```
 You get the idea?
 Good.
 ### Building the NFA from AST
-Finally the real stuff, yeah?
+Finally the real stuff, yes?
 The algorithm we will use is recursive like what we've used to build the AST,
 which is in turn recursive just like the regex itself.
 (Come to think of it, formal language theory really is recursion all the way down.)